evabalini/evabalini/README.md

 - 👋 Hi, I’m @evabalini
 - 👀 I’m interested in Artificial Intelligence, Data Science and Bioinformatics.
 - 🌱 I’m an Artificial Intelligence (MSc) graduate from KU Leuven, Belgium.
-- 🧬 I am an Assicociate Bioinormatics Scientist at Biolizard.
+- 🧬 I am an Associate Bioinormatics Scientist at Biolizard.
 - 💞️ I’m looking to collaborate on projects on AI.
 - 📫 How to reach me: You can email me at evabalini@gmail.com :)